FriederRodewald/G4ngolf/README.md

-Sometimes code just gets me...
+Sometimes code just gets me... <br>
 So here I am to share it with the world :D